 -collect <analysis type> is an analysis type you run with the VTune Amplifier.
 To view a list of available analysis types, use amplxe-cl-help collect command.

 -trace-mpi adds a per-node suffix to the result directory name and adds a rank number to a process name in the result.
 This option is required for non-Intel MPI launchers.

 - -result-dir <my_result> specifies the path to a directory in which the analysis results are stored.

 If a MPI application is launched on multiple nodes, VTune Amplifier creates a number of result directories per compute node in the current directory, named as my_result.<hostname1>, my_result.<hostname2>, ... my_result.<hostnameN>, encapsulating the data for all the ranks running on the node in the same directory.
-For example, the Advanced Hotspots analysis run on 4 nodes collects data on each compute node:
+For example, the Hotspots analysis (hardware event-based sampling mode) run on 4 nodes collects data on each compute node: